About Family Camp

 Bathrooms

-There are two facilities at our campsite with flush toilets, sinks and multiple hot water showers.
+There are two bathroom facilities at our campsite with multiple flush toilets, sinks and hot water showers.
+There are no laundry facilities.

 Weather

-Expect 75 to 85 degree days when sunny (most probable) and chilly in the mornings and at night.
+Expect 75 to 100 degree days when sunny (most probable) and chilly in the mornings and at night.
 Even though we are inland from the coast, the fog can still roll in, making the mornings and evenings cold and damp until the sun breaks through.
 It is best to be prepared for anything and a spot of summer rain is always a possibility as well.
 Layers are best.
+Please check local weather forcasts for a better idea of this year’s predicted conditions.

 Mosquitoes

-Yes, they will be part of our community too (little buggers).
-So bring what you need to take care of yourself and your family (citronella, repellent, nets, etc.) Remember, this is a natural environment and there are critters and bugs that bite as well as poison oak off the main camping areas and trails so be aware and be prepared.
+Yes, they will be part of our community too.
+So bring what you need to take care of yourself and your family (citronella, repellent, nets, etc.) Remember, this is a natural environment and there are critters and bugs that bite as well as poison oak off the main camping areas and trails, so be aware and be prepared.

-Family Camp 2024 will take place July 13 – 20, at Camp Loma in the Santa Cruz Mountains, California
+Family Camp 2025 will take place July 12th-19th, at Camp Loma in the Santa Cruz Mountains, California